lmbxmu/HRank/README.md

 This repository was what we used during the preparation of CVPR 2020.
 You can enjoy it!

-However, we are developing a better version of HRank (in both fine-tuning efficiency and accuracy performance), codes of which, along with the pruned models, training loggers and configurations, will be released at [HRankPlus](https://github.com/lmbxmu/HRankPlus).
+We are developing a better version of HRank (in both fine-tuning efficiency and accuracy performance), codes of which, along with the pruned models, training loggers and configurations, will be released at [HRankPlus](https://github.com/lmbxmu/HRankPlus).
 It is highly suggested!

 <div align=center><img src="img/framework.jpeg" height = "60%" width = "70%"/></div>